-Our value-for-money audits are intended to examine how well government and organizations in the broader public sector manage their programs and activities, to determine whether they comply with relevant legislation and authorities, and, most importantly, to identify any opportunities for improving the economy, efficiency, and effectiveness measures of their operations.
+Our value-for-money (VFM) audits are intended to examine how well government, organizations in the broader public sector, agencies of the Crown, and Crown-controlled corporations manage their programs and activities.
 These audits are conducted under subsection 12(2) of the Auditor General Act, which requires that the Office report on any cases observed where money was spent without due regard for economy and efficiency or where appropriate procedures were not in place to measure and report on the effectiveness of service delivery.
-This chapter contains the conclusions, observations, and recommendations for the valuefor-money audits conducted in the past audit year.
+This chapter contains the conclusions, observations, and recommendations for the value-for-money audits conducted in the past audit year, except for those previously published in a special report during the year.